elliott-diy/LockBit-Wallet-Tracker/README.md

 # 🔒 LockBit Wallet Tracker

 This repo contains public Bitcoin addresses attributed to the LockBit ransomware group.
+Read more about it here!: https://elliott.diy/blog/lockbit-tracking/

 - `all_wallets_unscanned.csv`: Full set of addresses, unscanned
 - `funded_wallets_may2025.csv`: Confirmed active/funded addresses